ActianCorp/integration-platform-docs/docs/integration-manager/admin/access-control/jobconfig-aliasing.md

    ![](/img/Create-Alias5.png)

-7. Either select an existing IP Address, or enter a new IP Address and Label, then click **Add**. <font color="red">Need details for this step.</font>
+7. Either select an existing IP Address, or enter a new IP Address and Label, then click **Add**.

    ![](/img/Create-Alias6.png)